The Very Short History of Bobby Brant and The Rhythm Rockers

 With the departure of Joe Brawley, the rest of The Poe Kats decided a name change might improve the band's fortunes.
 The new drummer of Bobby Brant and The Rhythm Rockers was Mitch Corday.
 Alas, a name change didn't improve the band's fortunes and Bobby Poe also decided he would call it a day as a musician.
 However, Bobby Poe firmly believed Big Al Downing and Vernon Sandusky were exceptional talents and sold his bandmates on the idea of focusing the band around Big Al Downing, with Bobby Poe becoming their manager.
 And that's how Bobby Brant and The Rhythm Rockers evolved into Big Al Downing and The Rhythm Rockers.
 Johnny Dubas was then added on bass.

-Here is the only known picture of Bobby Brant and The Rhythm Rockers.
-(L-R) Big Al Downing; Vernon Sandusky; Mitch Corday; and Bobby Poe
+The only known picture of Bobby Brant and The Rhythm Rockers.
+(L-R) Big Al Downing; Vernon Sandusky; Mitch Corday; and Bobby Poe.